 It has been shown that high levels of cortisol are associated with memory loss linked to impaired hippocampus, which is the part of the brain associated with memory function.
 This could explain why some studies show a correlation between increased cortisol and dementia later in life.
 In addition, the grey matter volume of brain tissues is found to be decreased in those with higher levels of cortisol.
 Grey matter includes brain regions that involve in muscle control, sensory perception such as seeing and hearing, memory, emotions, speech, decision making, and self-control.

 Living to your healthiest potential can never be obtained if you are carrying stress for too long.
 Body, mind, and spirit all suffer from chronic stress, preventing you from living the full life you deserve.
-Find ways to manage stress effectively by staying active with friends, engaging in relaxation techniques, and eating as healthy as you can.
+Find ways to manage stress effectively by staying active with friends, engaging in relaxation techniques, and giving yourself the self-care that you need.

 HEADER IMAGE: DREW COFFMAN